-"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense \$55 Copayment per day for in-network Medicare-covered partial hospitalization services.
+"Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense \$55 Copayment per day for in-network Medicare-covered

+Services that are covered for you than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Prior Authorization is required.
 Your provider must contact our Plan prior to providing services by contacting the mental health/substance abuse phone number located on the back of your membership card.
+What you must pay when you get these services partial hospitalization services.